Abrar-Islam-Oitijjho/Multimodal-Fashion-Assistant/README.md

 ## About

-The Multimodal Fashion Assistant is a retrieval and reasoning system built on two models: SigLIP2-base for image and text embeddings, and Qwen-VL (2B) for multimodal reasoning.
-The system processes images and text to generate meaningful representations, runs similarity search, and handles attribute-based queries.
-It can operate in multimodal mode or as a single-mode (image-only or text-only) retrieval tool.
+The Multimodal Fashion Assistant is a retrieval and reasoning system built on two models: SigLIP2-base for embeddings and Qwen-VL (2B) for multimodal understanding.
+SigLIP2 generates image and text embeddings for similarity search, and Qwen-VL interprets the user query, extracts product attributes, and handles reasoning tasks.

-The pipeline uses SigLIP2 to extract high-quality embeddings from user input, while Qwen-VL interprets queries, extracts product attributes, and resolves complex fashion-related questions.
-Users can upload an image, describe a product, or refine their request through follow-up prompts.
-The system then returns the closest matching items based on visual and semantic similarity.
+The system supports image search, text search, and combined multimodal search.
+Users can upload a product photo, describe an item, or refine the request through follow-up prompts.
+The backend then returns the closest matching products based on visual and semantic similarity.

+In addition to fashion retrieval, the system can read text from images.
+It can extract items from a photographed shopping list by interpreting the text directly from the image, which allows it to act like an OCR-style component without using a separate OCR engine.

-This project focuses on practical, fast, and accurate fashion retrieval without requiring a dedicated front end.
-It acts as a flexible backend module that supports image search, text search, and multimodal reasoning for fashion data.
+This project is built as a practical and fast backend module.
+It requires no dedicated front end and focuses on accurate search, flexible input handling, and efficient reasoning over fashion data.

 ##  Features

 - 🎯 **Similarity Search**: Find visually similar clothing items using text and/or image embeddings.
 - ⚡ **Attribute Filtering**: Filter fashion items based on specific attributes like color, style, material and more.
+- 📝 **OCR Item Extractor**: Extracts item names from a photographed shopping list (performs OCR-like text reading).
 - 🤖 **Interactive Conversations**: Engage in multi-turn conversations to refine your fashion search.
 - 🛠️ **Extensible Architecture**: Easily integrate new models and features.